- Reference Number: HEY-791/2020

-- You will then move to lie comfortably on a bed and several small electrodes will be placed on your head using sticky paste.
+- While you are sat on the chair or after laying on the bed comfortably, several small electrodes will be placed on your head using sticky paste.

-- The recording will take approximately an hour and during this period there will be time when your eyes are open and times when they are closed.
+- The recording will take approximately an hour and during this time we will ask you to open and closed your eyes at different times.

 - During the test you will be asked to breathe deeply for a short time.
 Once the deep breathing is finished you will be left with your eyes closed and asked to try and fall asleep.

 - The room will then be darkened to encouraged sleep.

 - For part of the test you may be asked to watch a flashing light although this may be unnecessary if you have recently had a routine EEG.

 - You may be given a dose of melatonin prior to recording you sleep EEG.